ABOUT THE DELAPLAINE

 The Delaplaine’s Board of Trustees and staff are committed to exemplify and instill these organizational values:

 • Stewardship – We hold the public trust.
-We are committed to maintaining the highest standards of financial management and material oversight, including reviewing and providing financial information regularly and caring for our historic facility.
+We are committed to the highest standards of financial management and material oversight.
+We regularly review and share financial information and take great care in preserving our historic facility.

 • Inclusiveness – Diversity is our strength.
-We are committed to providing visual arts opportunities and experiences to all, regardless of age, race, gender, sexual orientation, religion, national origin, political affiliation, physical or mental ability, financial situation, background, or other circumstance.
+We are committed to providing visual arts opportunities and experiences for everyone–regardless of age, race, gender, sexual orientation, religion, national origin, political affiliation, ability, financial situation, or background.

-• Collaboration – As a vibrant, inclusive, and diverse community, we can do more together.
-We are committed to partnering with other nonprofit organizations, government agencies, businesses, and others to accomplish our mission and to improve the quality of life for all in the community.
+• Collaboration – We are stronger together.
+As a vibrant, inclusive, and diverse community, we believe in the power of partnership.
+We actively collaborate with nonprofits, community groups, government agencies, businesses, and others to achieve our mission and enrich the quality of life in our region.

 • Efficiency – Efficiency increases impact.
-We are committed to increasing the Delaplaine’s efficiency in all areas, including operational and educational, to increase the depth and breadth of our impact on our visitors and the community.
+We are committed to improving the Delaplaine’s operational and educational efficiency to expand the depth and reach of our programs for our visitors and our community.

-• Service – Our community stakeholders deserve the best.
-We are committed to providing an excellent level of service to our visitors, students, program participants, customers, and others, through our everyday encounters with them in any form.
+• Service – Our community deserves the best.
+We are committed to providing an exceptional service to our stakeholders: visitors, students, program participants, and supporters.
+Every interaction reflects our commitment to respect, professionalism, and excellence.

-• Promotion – We are ambassadors.
-We are committed, as a Board and staff, to sharing the Delaplaine’s activities, opportunities, and successes, as well as the importance of the visual arts generally.
-We encourage our members and friends to do the same.
+• Promotion – We are ambassadors for the arts.
+Board and staff members are committed to sharing the Delaplaine’s offerings, successes, and impact, as well as the importance of the visual arts.
+We encourage our community to do the same.

 Our History